EdwardArnold23/Blockchain_Ledger/README.md

 ## Objective
 Integration of the Ethereum blockchain network into the application for the purpose of enabling customers to instantly pay hired fintech professionals with cryptocurrency.

+### Note: To run, please add your ganache's MNEMONIC seed phrase in the SAMPLE.env file.
+All code is ran from "krypto_jobs.py" within the web interface of the application and the "crypto_wallet.py" contains the functions for the Ethereum transactions.

 ## Results